 BOMs are essential tools for eliminating problems in any company that runs lean and continuous improvement processes.
 They help to reduce errors such as ordering the wrong part or the wrong quantities or similar issues that can lead to costly downtime and production delays.

 What does a Bill of Materials include?

-A Bill of Material should encompass everything required to produce a final product.
-Detailed instructions, routes and practices that need to be followed during the manufacturing process can be included within a Bill of Materials along with images, diagrams, and links to external files.
-Generally, a BOM should address:
+A bill of materials should encompass everything required to produce a final product.
+Detailed instructions, routes and practices that need to be followed during the manufacturing process can be included within a bill of materials along with images, diagrams, and links to external files.
+A BOM should address:

 - Quantity – the number of parts to be procured or manufactured should be specified for each assembly.
 Quantity is a primary requirement of any BOM